karanchick/landing-page/README.md

 # landing-page
-a landing page for an awesome site!!
+My first landing page for an awesome site!! not formatted for mobile yet